 Maintaining a consistent branding experience only becomes harder if SEO and PPC efforts are not geared toward searches for your brand.

 Additionally, PPC can be used to offset potentially negative brand sentiment.

 You may remember that over ten years ago, the Deepwater Horizon oil spill was a devastating environmental disaster.

 Shouldering most of the public outrage, BP had a PR nightmare on their hands.

 To help tell their side of the story and explain their plans to remedy the oil spill, BP launched PPC ads targeting keywords such as “oil spill” to send visitors to a BP news page.

 The takeaway is that PPC is best for immediacy.
 In times of negative PR, running ads to help tell your side of the side of the story is something to keep in mind.

 - Don’t send users to crappy, carelessly written landing pages.

 Which is Better – SEO or PPC?

-And I get it—not every company has the budget to sustain SEO and PPC campaigns simultaneously.
+Not every company has the budget to sustain SEO and PPC campaigns simultaneously.